ShubhranshuAcharya/Submission_AQB_solutions/Submission/APPROACH.md

 The task was to build a token bucket rate limiter.
 Each customer gets 100 tokens, each request consumes 1 token, and tokens refill at 10 per second.
 If no tokens are available, the request should be rejected and the wait time should be returned in milliseconds.

 One confusing part was how the refill works.
 The description mentioned a background timer, but the example clearly followed an on-demand calculation.
-I decided to go with the on-demand approach since it’s simpler and avoids threading.
+I decided to go with the on-demand approach since it's simpler and avoids threading.

 Assumptions: